-Could a reverse mortgage in West Covina, CA help your mom and/or dad?
+Could a reverse mortgage in Los Angeles County, Orange County, West Covina or the surrounding areas help your mom and/or dad?
 Susan & Manuel Perez will answer your questions and common concerns with this loan for seniors.

 Questions to Ponder